Help and Advice During the Coronavirus Pandemic

 Advice/support for tenants on handling isolation

 It’s understandable that not only our residents, but communities everywhere will be worried about how their lives are going to be affected over the coming months.
-The government has provided guidance on social distancing for everyone in the UK and how we can all work together to protect each other.
-This includes steps you can take to stay connected with family and friends during this time, for Governemnt advice on social distancing, please visit the Covid-19 Coronavirus advice webpage here.
+The Scottish Government has provided guidance on social distancing for everyone in Scotland and how we can all work together to protect each other.
+This includes steps you can take to stay connected with family and friends during this time, for advice on social distancing, please visit the Scottish Government's Covid-19 Coronavirus advice webpage here.

 As we anticipate there will be disruption for an extended period of time, where tenants are self-isolating and have no local friends and family to assist with delivering prescriptions and other vital supplies, you can find lots of information on accessing assistance by visiting the Shetland Together website, which is a fantastic resource set up by local people, for local people.

 If you are concerned about a vulnerable neighbour please let us know and we can provide you with advice and assistance.

 If you are feeling worried or overwhelmed, support is also available from the following organisations: